White House defends Trump's caravan 'rapes' remark

 The report referred to similar caravans organized around Easter in past years, and noted that “robberies, rapes and assaults — perpetrated by smugglers, cartel members and Mexican immigration agents — are common.
 In one incident in 2010, 72 kidnapped migrants were killed by a cartel in northern Mexico.”

-Trump made his comments during a roundtable in White Sulphur Springs, W.V., billed as a tax policy discussion.
+Trump made his comments during a roundtable in White Sulphur Springs, West Virginia, billed as a tax policy discussion.

 He has spent much of the week focused on tougher security measures along the U.S.-Mexico border.